yuno-payments/yuno-docs/docs/Site Sections Restructure/basic-docs-structure-options.md

 The Yuno documentation contains 13 main sections with significant complexity imbalance:

 ### Current structure visualization

-> ℹ️ Note
->
-> This visualisation displays only the top-level (Level 1) items in each category.
-The SDKs category has more than 50 sub-items spread across its 6 main sections, while the other categories have far fewer sub-items.

 ```
 HOW YUNO WORKS (CATEGORY)